 The Smell of Cocaine

 Since the most popular method of ingestion for powder cocaine is insufflation through the nostril, it’s no surprise that the unique smell of cocaine is well-documented.
 Some people have suggested that cocaine smells like paint or gasoline.
 This makes sense because gasoline is often used in the process of extracting cocaine from coca leaves.
 This process usually leaves gasoline residue on the fine white powder.
 Another common description of the odor of cocaine is that it “smells like electricity.”
 If you live in an area where thunderstorms are common, you may be familiar with the smell of ozone.
 This smell occurs when a lightning strike reacts with the surrounding air.
 Of course, it is not recommended that anyone use the scent to identify cocaine.
 It is most commonly snorted because the drug is able to almost instantly pass through the mucous membranes in the nasal cavity and into the bloodstream.
 This is what causes the immediate high and euphoric effects of the drug.

 What Is Cocaine Addiction?

 Cocaine addiction occurs when a user becomes physically and emotionally dependent on the drug.
 Cocaine dependence can come with a whole host of negative side effects, both from the use of the drug and withdrawal from the drug.
-Addiction can happen quicker than you may think and rehab for cocaine addiction use is extremely common for people from all walks of life and stages of addiction.
+Addiction can happen quicker than you may think, and rehab for cocaine addiction use is extremely common for people from all walks of life and stages of addiction.
 Some side effects of cocaine use and warning signs of addiction include: